-(1) Includes 2,632,194 shares of common stock that may be issued upon the exercise of warrants held by the selling stockholders.
+(1) Represents 891,667 shares of common stock of the 5,555,555 shares of common stock that may be issued upon conversion of convertible debentures held by the selling stockholders.
 Pursuant to Rule 416 of the Securities Act of 1933, as amended, this registration statement shall also cover any additional shares of common stock by reason of any stock dividend, stock split, recapitalization or other similar transaction or to cover such additional shares as may hereinafter be offered or issued to prevent dilution resulting from stock splits, stock dividends, recapitalizations or certain other capital adjustments, effected without the registrant's receipt of consideration, which results in an increase in the number of the outstanding shares of registrant's common stock.

 (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c).
-Such price is based upon the average of the high and low prices of the registrant's common stock as reported on the American Stock Exchange on November 2, 2006.
+Such price is based upon the average of the high and low prices of the registrant's common stock as reported on the American Stock Exchange on January 18, 2008.

 THE REGISTRANT HEREBY AMENDS THIS REGISTRATION STATEMENT ON SUCH DATE OR DATES AS MAY BE NECESSARY TO DELAY ITS EFFECTIVE DATE UNTIL THE REGISTRANT SHALL FILE A FURTHER AMENDMENT WHICH SPECIFICALLY STATES THAT THIS REGISTRATION STATEMENT SHALL THEREAFTER BECOME EFFECTIVE IN ACCORDANCE WITH SECTION 8(A) OF THE SECURITIES ACT OF 1933 OR UNTIL THE REGISTRATION STATEMENT SHALL BECOME EFFECTIVE ON SUCH DATE AS THE COMMISSION, ACTING PURSUANT TO SAID SECTION 8(A), MAY DETERMINE.

 The information in this prospectus is not complete and may be changed.
 The selling stockholders named in this prospectus may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-SUBJECT TO COMPLETION, DATED NOVEMBER 3, 2006
+SUBJECT TO COMPLETION, DATED JANUARY 22, 2008